Skip to main content

 The half-life problem

-The half-life of caffeine, the time for 50% of it to be cleared from your bloodstream, averages 5–7 hours in healthy adults.
+The half-life of caffeine, the time for 50% of it to be cleared from your bloodstream, ranges from about 5 to 9 hours in healthy adults, averaging around 7.
 This means a 200mg coffee at 2pm leaves 100mg active at 7–9pm.
 That's a meaningful stimulant load at the time most people are trying to wind down for sleep.
+Two calculators apply this decay math for you, from opposite directions: the caffeine half-life calculator tells you how much is in your system right now and at bedtime, while the caffeine cutoff calculator works backward from your bedtime to the latest time you can drink.

-A landmark 2013 study by Drake et al. found that caffeine consumed 6 hours before bedtime significantly reduced total sleep time, by about 41 minutes, even though the subjects were able to fall asleep.
+A landmark 2013 study by Drake et al. found that 400mg of caffeine consumed 6 hours before bedtime significantly reduced total sleep time, by more than an hour, even though the subjects were able to fall asleep.
 The caffeine didn't prevent sleep onset; it degraded sleep architecture throughout the night in ways the subjects weren't fully aware of.
 Self-reported sleep quality didn't capture what polysomnography revealed.

 What caffeine does to sleep architecture